A dichotomy between twisted tensor products of bialgebras and Frobenius algebras: Twisted tensor product of bialgebras

 \begin{lemm} Let $A$ and $B$ be $k$-bialgebras, let $\tau:B\otimes A\rightarrow A\otimes B$ be a twisting map.
 If $(A\otimes_{\tau} B,\nabla_{A\otimes_{\tau} B},\eta_{A\otimes_{\tau} B},\Delta_{A\otimes_{\tau} B},\epsilon_{A\otimes_{\tau} B})$ is a $k$-bialgebra then the following diagrams commute.

 \end{lemm} \begin{proof} In this proof we slightly abuse notation by omitting the field $k$ to simplify the diagrams.
 Observe that if $A\otimes_\tau B$ is a bialgebra then it is a counital coassociative coalgebra, so diagram~\eqref{diag:tau-comultiplications} commutes by Proposition~\ref{prop:AtB-counital-coassociative}.
-The following outer diagram commutes because $A\otimes_{\tau} B$ is a $k$-bialgebra.
-Using Lemma~\ref{lemm:auxiliary-commutative-diagrams-AB} when necessary the outer diagrams commute, thus the central inner square commutes.
+The outside of the following diagram commutes because $A\otimes_{\tau} B$ is a $k$-bialgebra.
+The diagrams indicated by a $\circlearrowleft$ commute by Lemma~\ref{lemm:auxiliary-commutative-diagrams-AB}.
+Thus, the outer diagrams commute, and so does the central square.

-Similarly, using Lemma~\ref{lemm:auxiliary-commutative-diagrams-BA} when necessary, the inner square of the following diagram commutes.
+Similarly, the parts of the following diagram indicated by a $\circlearrowleft$ commute by Lemma~\ref{lemm:auxiliary-commutative-diagrams-BA}, and therefore, the inner square commutes.

 \end{proof}

 \begin{theo} Let $A$ and $B$ be $k$-bialgebras, let $\tau:B\otimes A\rightarrow A\otimes B$ be a twisting map.
 Then $(A\otimes_{\tau} B,\nabla_{A\otimes_{\tau} B},\eta_{A\otimes_{\tau} B},\Delta_{A\otimes_{\tau} B},\epsilon_{A\otimes_{\tau} B})$ is a $k$-bialgebra if and only if $\tau$ is trivial. \end{theo} \begin{proof} Suppose that $\tau$ is trivial, then $A\otimes_\tau B \cong A\otimes B$ and the claim is clear.
 Suppose that $A\otimes_\tau B$ is a bialgebra, in particular it is a counital coassociative coalgebra, so diagram~\eqref{diag:tau-comultiplications} commutes by Proposition~\ref{prop:AtB-counital-coassociative}.
 Note then that the following diagram commutes.